Joe Burgess

-Joe Burgess (born 14 October 1994) is an English rugby league footballer who plays as a er for Hull Kingston Rovers in the Super League, and England at international level.
+Joe Burgess (born 14 October 1994) is an English rugby league footballer who plays as a er for Catalans Dragons in the Super League and England at international level.

 He previously spent two spells with the Wigan Warriors in the Super League, and has also played for the Sydney Roosters and the South Sydney Rabbitohs in the NRL.

 Background

 Joe Burgess was born in Wigan, Greater Manchester, England.
 Joe played amateur rugby for Ince Rose Bridge.

 Playing career

 Wigan academy

 Burgess joined the Wigan Warriors' academy at the age of 16 from local club Ince Rose Bridge.
 He played a crucial part in the U19s success in the 2013 season, scoring 24 tries in just 18 appearances.

 Wigan Warriors

 For his efforts he was rewarded with 2 appearances in the Super League in 2013, making his début and scoring a try against Hull FC.

 In the 2014 season he established himself as the Wigan Warriors' first choice winger, partially because of Josh Charnley's absence.
 This despite being so surprised at being asked to train with the first team at the start of the season that he made an offensive remark over the phone to coach Shaun Wane, believing it to be a prank.
-On 4 April 2014, he scored 4 tries during a 52-8 victory over Dewsbury Rams.
+On 4 April 2014, he scored 4 tries during a 52–8 victory over Dewsbury Rams.
 Burgess enjoyed a fantastic rookie season for the Warriors with 22 tries (17 Super League, 4 Challenge Cup, 1 World Club Challenge) from 24 games.
 He also marked his first taste of Super League playoff action with a try each in all three of Wigan's playoff contests.
 First he scored a length of the field try in Wigan's 57-4 week one demolition of the Huddersfield Giants on 18 September 2014 after catching a high ball close to his own try line and sprinted to the opposition try line to score.
-Then on 3 October 2014, he would score the winning try in the dying minutes of the semi-final at home against the Warrington Wolves to break a 12-12 tie and send Wigan through to the 2014 Super League Grand Final with a 16-12 win.
-Then in the Grand Final on 11 October 2014 against archrivals St Helens he scored a try just before half time to edge Wigan 6-2 in front despite the Warriors being down to 12 men just two minutes in, but Saints would ultimately win the contest 14-6 at Old Trafford.
+Then on 3 October 2014, he would score the winning try in the dying minutes of the semi-final at home against the Warrington Wolves to break a 12–12 tie and send Wigan through to the 2014 Super League Grand Final with a 16–12 win.
+Then in the Grand Final on 11 October 2014 against archrivals St Helens he scored a try just before half time to edge Wigan 6–2 in front despite the Warriors being down to 12 men just two minutes in, but Saints would ultimately win the contest 14–6 at Old Trafford.